-Voltage adjustments are made by turning a trimmer pot on the voltage regulator board (see Figure 8-4).
+Voltage adjustments are made by turning a trimmer pot on the voltage regulator board (see Figure 8-7).

 AWARNING Lethal voltages are present inside the control box.
 Use extreme caution when adjusting the voltage or making any connections inside the box.
 Use a non-conductive screwdriver or trimpot adjustment tool when making this adjustment.
+Do not wear jewely or damp clothing.
+Stand on dry wooden platform or rubber mat.